rubinj30/intl-codemod/README.md

 - flatten JSON output
 - I haven't used our translations library at all, so I think there will be some other things that need updating to work with it.
 - TDD would be a good way to cover more use-cases safely, without breaking functionality as you go.
 I'm not sure the best way to set it up, but I'd imagine it is possible.
+- IF there is no JSX rendered strings, then we don't need to add the `react-intl` import, or whatever this import ends up being